Financing first phase – loan by the State

 The second phase will be financed by private companies or institutions.
 In total, PALLAS has held dozens of talks with investors.
 Multiple talks were held with certain investors due to their serious interest in this opportunity.
 It is an opportunity that is, without exception, regarded as unique; after all, this will be the first privately financed nuclear reactor for the production of isotopes in the world.

-Another risk for investors is the relatively long payback period, as the PALLAS-reactor will not be operational until 2025.
+Possible risks of investing in the PALLAS-reactor was also discussed during the talks, such as the relatively long payback period, as the PALLAS-reactor will not be operational until 2025.
 The fact that PALLAS will be the first fully privately funded reactor makes some investors more careful, as there is no comparable experience in the private sector.
 Empowered by all the talks with investors, the PALLAS-organisation is convinced that financing for the nuclear reactor will be met.